YottaDB/YDBDoc/ProgGuide/commands.rst

 **"PATLOAD":"file-specification"**

 Identifies the file containing definitions of unique patterns for use with the "?" operator.
-These pattern definitions can be used in place of, or in addition to, the standard C, N, U, L, and P. For more information on creating the file-specification, refer to `Chapter 12: “Internationalization” <https://docs.yottadb.com/ProgrammersGuide/internatn.html>`_.
+These pattern definitions can be used in place of, or in addition to the standard C, N, U, L, and P. For more information on creating the file-specification, refer to `Chapter 12: “Internationalization” <https://docs.yottadb.com/ProgrammersGuide/internatn.html>`_.

 **"POOLLIMIT":<region>:expr**

 VIEW "POOLLIMIT":<region>:expr, where expr is of the form n[%] provides a mechanism for a process that has the potential to "churn" global buffers to limit the potential impact on other processes by restricting the number of global buffers it uses.
-If the expression ends with a per-cent sign (%), the number is taken as an as a percentage of the configured global buffers and otherwise as an ordinal number of preferred buffers; standard M parsing and integer conversions apply.
+If the expression ends with a per-cent sign (%), the number is taken as a percentage of the configured global buffers and otherwise as an ordinal number of preferred buffers; standard M parsing and integer conversions apply.
 Preferred buffer values are limited to between 32 and one less than half the buffer pool inclusive; with the exception of zero (0) or 100 per cent, which turn off the limitation; specifications exceeding those limits provide the value of the nearer limit.
 If the argument specifies "*" for the region, the command applies to all regions. $VIEW("POOLLIMIT",<region>) returns the current value for the region as an ordinal number - zero (0) when there is no limit in place.
 Note that this facility is designed for use by a relatively small subset of processes.
 In addition, MUPIP REORG uses this facility to limit its buffers to a value established by the environment variable ydb_poollimit using the syntax described for VIEW "POOLLIMIT" with a default of 64 if ydb_poollimit is not specified.
 Note that this may slightly slow a standalone REORG but can be overridden by defining ydb_poollimit as 0 or "100%".

 **RCTLDUMP**